Crane1195/DIYB0XX/code/README.md

 ## Edits made for the Smash4/Ultimate mode
  * Mods + cardinals, tilts, triggers(shields), and most firefox angles edited.
- * Mods walk speeds are likely aren't optimal.
+ * Mods walk speeds are likely not optimal.
 Notably though, right/left + mod1 gives perfect speed to ledgerun in smash4.
  * Tilts now work with mod1.
  * Triggers now give the analog value needed to shield in smash4/Ultimate.
 LRAStart now works too because of this
  * FFox angles (B0XX method, c stick) now almost work properly.
 Mod1+diagonal+cright/left do not work in Smash4, but do in Ultimate.
 C stickless firefox angles function now, but not perfectly.